Rawlsian Assignments: Results

-We have shown that the Rawlsian rule is sd-efficient and satisfies equal treatment of equals (as a consequence of being anonymous). \cite{bogomolnaia2001new} showed that, when there are least four agents, no rule is sd-efficient, strategyproof, and satisfies equal treatment of equals.
-Thus, we have the following corollary.
+Because the Rawlsian rule is sd-efficient and satisfies equal treatment of equals (as a consequence of being anonymous), it follows immediately from \cite{bogomolnaia2001new}'s impossibility result that the Rawlsian rule violates sd-strategyproofness when $n\geq 4$.